 Then when they had finished breakfast, Jesus said to Simon Peter, "Simon, son of John, do you love (agapao) me more than these do?"
 He replied, "Yes, Lord, you know I love (phileo) you."
 Jesus told him, "Feed my lambs."
 (John 21:15 NET)

-The paragraph above addresses the first possible meaning of the first question below.
+The paragraph above and the first bulleted question below address the first possible meaning of the first question asked by Jesus.
 However, the second bulleted question below could also have been meant by Jesus.